Emilia-Capital/progress-planner/readme.txt

 = Where do I file bugs? =

-If you've found a bug, please report it on [our GitHub repository](https://github.com/emilia-Capital/progress-planner/issues/).
-You'd help us a lot by searching for existing issues first.
+If you've found a bug, please follow the following steps:

+1. If it's a security report, please report it through our [PatchStack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/progress-planner).
+2. If it's not a security report, search through the open issues on [our GitHub repository](https://github.com/emilia-Capital/progress-planner/issues/) to see if there's already an issue for this problem.
+3. If if doesn't exist yet, file a [bug report on GitHub](https://github.com/Emilia-Capital/progress-planner/issues/new/choose).

 == Installation ==